 Photos of Scuba Claus in the fish tank are hard to take because it’s dark and the glass reflects flashes.
 A dry Santa is available for photos some years at specific times at the entrance to the Aquarium, however, and a wet Scuba Claus can be seen for about a minute upstairs after he gets out of the water.

-Note: Scuba Claus and other photo opportunities with Santa were not available during the 2022/2023 season.
-In years that they do happen, they only take place up to and including Christmas Eve most years.
-After December 24th he’s no longer around (as he’s either too busy delivering presents or recuperating from all his hard work).
+Note: Photo opportunities with Santa were not available during the 2022/2023 season.
+In years that they do happen, they only take place up to and including Christmas Eve.
+After December 24th Santa’s no longer around (as he’s either too busy delivering presents or recuperating from all his hard work).

 Christmas 4D Movies

 A fabulous attraction at the Vancouver Aquarium is the facility’s 4D theatre.
 Fish and other ocean-related shows run throughout the day year-round in other seasons, but from late November until early January the films are Christmas-y.

 In previous years featured films at the 4D theatre have included the classic 2004 animation the Polar Express featuring the voice of Tom Hanks, and a new adaptation of Rudolph the Red Nosed Reindeer.

-Apart from Santa Claus (up until December 24th), the holiday films and a few Christmas trees, the rest of the Aquarium is pretty much as it is all year.
+Apart from Scuba Claus (up until December 24th), the holiday films and a few Christmas trees, the rest of the Aquarium is pretty much as it is year-round.
 There are a few exceptions, however.
-In some years the electric eel display is set up so that when the eel lets out an electric change a festive light shines, and a tank with jellyfish is made to look like a snow globe.
+In some years the electric eel display is set up so that when the eel lets out an electric charge, festive lights shine.
+In 2022 the jellyfish tank was made to look like a snow globe.